github/docs/content/github/managing-subscriptions-and-notifications-on-github/managing-your-subscriptions.md

 {% if currentVersion == "free-pro-team@latest" %}
     - unwatch a repository
     - ignore all notifications for a repository
-    - customize the types of event you receive notifications for (issues, pull requests, releases or discussions, if enabled)
+    - customize the types of event you receive notifications for (issues, pull requests, releases, security alerts, or discussions, if enabled)
 {% endif %}